gsferreira/gsferreira.github.com/src/archive/2021/taking-control-over-xunit-test-names/index.md

 }
 ```

 That will give you a higher degree of freedom, but it's an extra effort, difficult to keep consistent across the code.
-We already need to craft a meaningful method name, so having an extra-label may lead to out of sink text.
+We already need to craft a meaningful method name, so having an extra-label may lead to out of sync text.
 We already know what happens to code comments.
 We don't need to deal with the same problem in tests.

 ## So, what can we do?